 The basemap updates to show imagery of the earth that was collected by satellites and aircraft.
 Like the population density layer, this too is a raster.
 It is also a service layer which is hosted online.

 9. Explore the map by zooming, panning, and turning layers on and off.

 Before, it seemed as though a lot of bus stops and train stations were located in areas of declining population, but now you can see that those areas are also very densely populated.
 When viewed together, the Population Trend and Population Density layer suggests that surrounding urban areas are taking some of the burden of urbanization away from extremely dense Hong Kong Island, Kowloon, and Tsuen Wan.
-The imagery basemap can also help to explain why extremely dense areas exist right next to unpopulated green space: these areas are mountainous, making them difficult to build on.
+The imagery basemap can also help to explain why extremely dense areas exist right next to unpopulated green space: these places are mountainous, making them difficult to build on.